lopcode/pellet/README.md

 # Pellet

-An opinionated Kotlin web framework, designed to be fast, lean, stable, and ergonomic.
+An opinionated Kotlin web framework, with best-practices built-in.

 Pellet handles a huge number of requests per second, has a tiny dependency graph (`kotlin-stdlib`, `kotlinx-coroutines`, and `slf4j-api`), and offers approximately one way of doing things.